-WSHA Safe Deliveries Roadmap’s Response to ARRIVE Trial– NEW!
+WSHA Safe Deliveries Roadmap’s Response to ARRIVE Trial.

-In February, the abstract from the ARRIVE trial — a multi-center randomized controlled trial comparing induction of labor at 39 weeks gestation with expectant management of labor in first-time mothers —was presented at the annual Society for Maternal-Fetal Medicine (SMFM) conference in Dallas, Texas.
+In 2019, the ARRIVE trial — a multi-center randomized controlled trial comparing induction of labor at 39 weeks gestation with expectant management of labor in first-time mothers.

 While the findings presented indicate that cesarean birth rates were lower in the induction group (18.6%) than the expectant management group (22.2%) without causing a statistically significant increase in adverse perinatal outcomes, WSHA’s Safe Deliveries Roadmap encourages all our member hospitals to continue to promote the current labor management guidelines (ACOG, SMFM, BREE collaborative & Safe Deliveries Roadmap: Labor Bundle).